 While not specifically geared to parents, they can use the document to determine whether their child's school is providing proper sports medicine services to athletes.

 There are more than 7.6 million students participating in organized secondary school athletics in the United States.
 Last year more than 420,000 student athletes represented their colleges in athletic participation.
-It is estimated that more than 1.4 million injuries occur annually to secondary school athletes; and approximately 209,000 yearly at the collegiate level across 25 NCAA sports.As the concerns grow over musculoskeletal injuries, as well as life-threatening conditions and traumatic brain injuries such as concussions, more secondary schools and colleges are being forced to evaluate the medical services that they are providing to their athletes.
+It is estimated that more than 1.4 million injuries occur annually to secondary school athletes; and approximately 209,000 yearly at the collegiate level across 25 NCAA sports.As the concerns grow over musculoskeletal injuries, as well as life-threatening conditions and traumatic brain injuries such as concussions which can have adverse long-term health consequences, more secondary schools and colleges are being forced to evaluate the medical services that they are providing to their athletes.

 The task force's recommendations are designed to provide superintendents of schools, secondary school athletic directors, college/university athletic department administrators, athletic trainers and team/school physicians with important considerations regarding: